fatiando/choclo/doc/overview.rst

+.. _overview:

 Overview
 ========

-Choclo provides slim and optimized function to compute the gravitational and magnetic fields of simple geometries like point masses, magnetic dipoles and prisms.
+Choclo provides slim and optimized functions to compute the gravitational and magnetic fields of simple geometries like point masses, magnetic dipoles and prisms.
 It also provides the *kernel* functions needed to run compute those fields.
-The goal of Choclo is to provide developers of a simple and efficient way to calculate these fields for a wide range of applications, like forward modellings, sensitivity matrices calculations, equivalent sources implemntations and more.
+The goal of Choclo is to provide developers a simple and efficient way to calculate these fields for a wide range of applications, like forward modellings, sensitivity matrices calculations, equivalent sources implementations and more.

 These functions are not designed to be used by final users.
 Instead they are meant to be part of the underlaying engine of a higher level codebase, like